This natural disinfectant spray is easy to make and effective. It can help keep our family safe without the use of harsh chemicals.

 If you feel like you need a bit of extra disinfecting there are some natural things that have been shown to kill germs without the harmful effects of some disinfectants.

 Many essential oils have also been found to have antibacterial qualities.
-BMC Complementary and Alternative Medicine tested 21 essential oils and 18 showed antibacterial activity against one ore more strains.
-Of the oils they tested cinnamon oil, lime oil, geranium oil, rosemary oil, orange oil, lemon oil and clove oil showed the most promise.
+BMC Complementary and Alternative Medicine tested 21 essential oils and 18 showed antibacterial activity against one or more strains.
+Of the oils, they tested cinnamon oil, lime oil, geranium oil, rosemary oil, orange oil, lemon oil, and clove oil showed the most promise.

 Combining some of these things can make a great DIY natural disinfectant.
 It smells pretty good as well!

-You can use any combination of the essential oils found to be effective at killing bacterial.
-Cinnamon oil, lime oil, geranium oil, rosemary oil, orange oil, lemon oil and clove oil are all great options.
+You can use any combination of the essential oils found to be effective at killing bacteria.
+Cinnamon oil, lime oil, geranium oil, rosemary oil, orange oil, lemon oil, and clove oil are all great options.

 I personally like to use cinnamon oil, clove oil, orange oil, and lemon oil.
 These are oils I keep around anyway and I think they smell nice together.
 It’s a great fall/winter scent, which is perfect for cold and flu season.

 (There is no current evidence that this would kill Covid-19.
 When disinfecting for Covid-19 be sure to use an approved disinfectant or make sure you make this with more than 60% alcohol.)

 - 15 drops of essential oils of your choice